molarmanful/lin/README.md

 For more options, run `lin -h`.

-A basic tutorial can be found on the [wiki](https://github.com/molarmanful/lin/wiki).
+More information can be found on the [wiki](https://github.com/molarmanful/lin/wiki).